What It Means to Be a Teacher of God

 It is interesting that this does not say, "Atonement is offered and received."
 The reason it is reversed is that it is simultaneous.
 Healing is simple because I accept the Atonement within myself, I offer it to you, and you receive it.
-This is the other way of understanding these passages.
-I am the one who receives the Atonement and then I offer it to you.
+The other way of understanding this passage is that I am the one who receives the Atonement and then I offer it to you.
 It can be understood either way.

 (7:1) Who can limit the power of God Himself?

 The ego says, "I can limit the power of God Himself."
 Sickness says, "I can limit the power of God Himself."
 This world says, "I can limit the power of God Himself."
 This entire world becomes a symbol of the anti-Christ in the sense that there is a power beyond the omnipotence of Heaven.
 When the ego says, "I can make up a world in which God cannot enter," it is asserting its belief that it has the power to keep God out.

 Now the truth is that God cannot enter this world because there is no world.
 How can God enter into an illusion?
 But that is not what the ego tells us.
 The ego tells us that we will make a world and God cannot enter because we are more powerful than God.
 So basically, then, God is impotent.

 The ego says, "You see, we can do all these terrible things in the world and God doesn't intervene.
 That just shows you how powerful this great God of yours is!
 He can do nothing!"
 The real power of God is that He does not intervene because there is nothing here that He can intervene with.
 The power of God is that He is only truth and reality, and therefore He does not know of anything outside Him.
 That is God's power.
 The ego turns that around and asserts that God is impotent and the ego is all powerful.